MicrosoftDocs/win32/desktop-src/properties/props-system-link-targetsfgaoflagsstrings.md

 ---
-Description: 'Expresses the SFGAO flags of a link as string values, and is used as a query optimization.' ms.assetid: '1a8f220c-0d2a-4f1f-b7f0-ee6381d0c6a9'
+Description: Expresses the SFGAO flags of a link as string values, and is used as a query optimization. ms.assetid: 1a8f220c-0d2a-4f1f-b7f0-ee6381d0c6a9
-title: 'System.Link.TargetSFGAOFlagsStrings'
+title: System.Link.TargetSFGAOFlagsStrings
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Link.TargetSFGAOFlagsStrings